xinity/dcos-docs-site/pages/services/edge-lb/getting-started/comparing-load-balancers/index.md

 ---

-Code for Edge-LB config and Marathon-LB config Configuration example for app with Marathon-LB App - minitwit.json:
+Code for Edge-LB config and Marathon-LB config
+# Sample configuration example for app with Marathon-LB App - minitwit.json:

 ```json
 {